 Every year the Alpha-1 Foundation awards educational scholarships to Alphas and their immediate family members.
 Many Alphas with severe symptoms must change careers or go on disability.
 The scholarship program is designed to assist those in need to further their education and the opportunities available to them to support their families.

-These scholarships are open to Alphas and immediate family members who have been accepted for study at an approved institution, i.e., an accredited university, community college or technical institute.
+These scholarships are open to Alphas and immediate family members who have been accepted for study at an approved institution, i.e., an accredited university, community college or technical institute, and who have not received an Alpha-1 Educational Scholarship previously.
 Funds may be used for:

 - Registration and other fees